 If the University is open the Law School is open.
 Faculty do have the option of cancelling class.
 If faculty are not able to hold class, we ask that faculty either send a notice of cancellation announcement directly to the class, copying Registrar’s Office; or e-mail firstname.lastname@example.org.
 The Registrar’s Office will then notify the students of the cancellation.

 The Law Registrar will send an announcement to the Law School community, sharing the University’s message, and confirming Law class cancellations.

 Faculty may request students to take assigned seats within the classroom, or may request that students select one seat and take that seat for the remainder of the semester.
 Faculty may request that students enter this seat choice in the Course Portal seating charts for that class.
 The faculty member will receive a print out of the seating arrangement, which will assist that instructor in forming relationships with students and in running a Socratic classroom.

 Students who wish to submit formal complaints about significant problems that directly implicate the Law School’s compliance with the American Bar Association’s Standards should complete the form linked here.
 Within two weeks of submission, you will receive either a written response or a request for a meeting to discuss the complaint.
 As part of the written response or at the meeting, you will receive a substantive response to your complaint, information about what steps the Law School will be taking to address your complaint, or an explanation that further investigation of your complaint will be necessary.
 In instances when further investigation is needed, you will receive within two weeks of the investigation’s conclusion a substantive response and/or information about what steps the Law School will be taking to address your complaint.
-If you are not satisfied with the resolution, please contact the Vice Dean for Administrative Services.
+If you are not satisfied with the resolution, please contact the Vice Dean of Student Services.
 Any decisions made on appeal shall be final.
 A copy of the complaint and a summary of the process and resolution of the complaint shall be kept on file for a period of ten years from the date of final resolution of the complaint.